EnhancedNetwork/ModManager/README.md

 [BepInEx](https://github.com/NuclearPowered/BepInEx) - The main dependency of every mod\
 [Reactor](https://github.com/NuclearPowered/Reactor) - The most used modding API for Among Us

 Thanks to every mod creator.
-Go check their respective GitHub repositories directly in Mod Manager!
+Check their respective GitHub repositories directly in Mod Manager!

-If your mod is on Mod Manager and you do not want me to include it, just send me a message in a GitHub issue or in discord DM.
-I will remove them without asking any question.
+If your mod is on Mod Manager and you do not want me to include it, send me a message in a GitHub issue or Discord DM.
+I will remove them without asking any questions.

 ## License

 This software is distributed under the GNU GPLv3 License.
-BepInEx is distributed under LGPL-3.0 License.
+BepInEx is distributed under the LGPL-3.0 License.